Eastern Alps: Mountains

-Austrian and Slovenian Carinthia has a very diverse landscape, with predominance of hilly and mountainous terrain of Pleistocene oragins and later scuptedby by former glaciers.
-Over 2/3s of Slovenian Carinthia is covered by forest (lagly beech, fir, and spruce) and the amuont of forested land is still increasing.
-Mount Peca or Mount Raduha is in the eastern part of Kamnik–Savinja Alps of northern Slovenia.
+Austrian and Slovenian Carinthia has a very diverse landscape, with a predominance of hilly and mountainous terrain of Pleistocene origins and was sculpted by former glaciers.
+Over two thirds of Slovenian Carinthia is covered by forest (largely beech, fir, and spruce) and the amount of forested land is still increasing.
+The mountains of Peca and Raduha are in the eastern part of the Kamnik–Savinja Alps of northern Slovenia.

+The Jenner ([ˈjɛnɐ]) is a northern Alpine mountain in southern Bavaria, Germany and it is part of the Göll massif within the Berchtesgaden Alps.

 Rivers

 The Alpine Rhine has as its source the Swiss canton of Grisons, which flows through the Chur Rhine Valley, or Grisonian Rhine Valley (Churer Rheintal, or Bündner Rheintal) and Vorarlberg Rhine Valley (Voralberger Rheintal).
 It later forms the border between Switzerland to the west and Liechtenstein and later Austria to the east.